ionutale/scrypto-challenges/8-yield-derivatives/Tokenizer/README.md

 This tokens are managed through a data structure like this 'collected: HashMap<ResourceAddress, FungibleVault>'.

-Each account that provides liquidity is rewarded with a calculated at the moment the liquidity is withdrawn but an important detail is that the rewards are variable over time, this means that it was necessary to memorize the changes in rewards over the epochs and that this has been done through a AVL-Tree data structure so that interest calculation can be done efficiently.
+Each account that provides liquidity is rewarded with an amount calculated at the moment the liquidity is withdrawn but an important detail is that the rewards are variable over time, this means that it has been necessary to memorize the interest rates and their changes over the epochs and that this has been done through a AVL-Tree data structure so that interest calculation can be done efficiently.

 The data structure is defined as here 'interest_for_suppliers: AvlTree<Decimal, Decimal>'